 This course is unique having been driven by engagement with practice rather than adhering to traditional academic subject areas.
 The core skills that urban designers and planners need have been clearly defined and form the basis for the course.

 - There are fantastic opportunities to work with planning and urban design both locally and globally.
 Belfast is a city that is developing rapidly and this reflects a wider confidence in urban regeneration and development at a national level.
-Many recent graduates are working in planning authorities and consultancies throughout the UK and Ireland with others working in the related fields of housing, natural heritage and renewable energy.
+Many recent graduates are working in planning authorities and consultancies throughout the UK and Ireland with others working in the related fields of housing, natural and built heritage and renewable energy.

 - This qualification can be upgraded to the MSc City Planning & Design, which is accredited by the Royal Institution of Chartered Surveyors (RICS) as a standalone programme.